Jia22k/Jia22k/README.md

 - 👋 Hi, I’m @Jia22k
-- 👀 I’m interested in sofware Development and AI
+- 👀 I’m interested in Sofware Development, AI and Embedded systems
 - 🌱 I’m currently learning at Case Western Reserve University
 - 📫 These are my projects I have done so far.
 Still adding all my projects here